b05702057/Dynamic-Load-Balancer/README.md

 # Dynamic-Load-Balancer

-### A load balancer that can balance the load dynamically to prevent servers from getting too hot
+### A Slicer-like load balancer that can balance the load dynamically to prevent servers from getting too hot

 ## Task
 Implemented a Slicer-like algorithm to move the load away when a server is too hot and merge the slices when a server is too cold